casefoundation/analytics-dashboard/Readme.md

 See [License](License.txt) for additional information.

-## To Do:

-We're actively seeking contributors to this project.
-Please reach out if you are interested in building any of the new features listed below or have an idea for your own unique contribution.

-1. Simply measured datasource
-1. Clicky datasource
-1. Woopra datasource
-1. Scrolldepth datasource

 ---

 Are you using part or all of this code we've shared?
 We'd love to hear about it!
 Email us at [opensource@casefoundation.org](mailto:opensource@casefoundation.org) and tell us about how you're using this open source project.